Ever opened an app, got hit with five pop-ups, three tooltips, and a glowing “Start here” button, and still had no idea what to do next?

 Pricing starts at $249 per month.

-What are examples of great product tours?
+5 Real-world examples of great product tours

 Great product tours don’t just “show you around.”
 They help users experience the product’s promise within the first few clicks.
 Here are some interactive product tour examples of brands giving exceptional product tours: